 The Philadelphians In Concert on WRTI: Mirga Grazinyte-Tyla Conducts Mozart and Mahler

-Mirga Gražinyt?-Tyla is a fast-rising star in the classical music world, and her debut performance with the Philadelphia Orchestra back in February of 2018 was highlighted by a revelatory reading of Mahler’s Symphony No. 4.
-We're pleased to rebroadcast this concert on Sunday, November 29th at 1 PM on WRTI 90.1 and Monday, November 30th at 7 PM on WRTI HD-2.
+Mirga Gražinyte-Tyla is a fast-rising star in the classical music world, and her debut performance with the Philadelphia Orchestra back in February of 2018 was highlighted by a revelatory reading of Mahler’s Symphony No. 4.
+We're pleased to rebroadcast this concert on Sunday, December 12th at 1 PM on WRTI 90.1 and Monday, December 13th at 7 PM on WRTI HD-2.

-Mirga was recently appointed music director of one of the UK’s major orchestras: the City of Birmingham Symphony.
-She's joined in her own Philadelphia Orchestra debut by the pianist who made his Orchestra debut 72 years ago, Menahem Pressler, in Mozart’s Piano Concerto No. 23.
+Mirga is music director of one of the UK’s major orchestras: the City of Birmingham Symphony.
+Here she's joined by the pianist who made his Orchestra debut 72 years ago, Menahem Pressler, in Mozart’s Piano Concerto No. 23.

-Following intermission, soprano Janai Brugger joined the Philadelphians for a performance of the Symphony No. 4 by Gustav Mahler, the sunniest and lightest of his symphonic creations, and it is Ms. Brugger who will rejoin the Philadelphians in their digital stage concert on December 3rd, in that crucial last-movement role for soprano.
+Following intermission, soprano Janai Brugger joined the Philadelphians for a performance of the Symphony No. 4 by Gustav Mahler, the sunniest and lightest of his symphonic creations.

-Following in the footsteps of Simon Rattle, Sakari Oramo, and Andris Nelsons at Birmingham, Ms. Gražinyt?-Tyla has electrified audiences all over the world.
+Following in the footsteps of Simon Rattle, Sakari Oramo, and Andris Nelsons at Birmingham, Ms. Gražinyte-Tyla has electrified audiences all over the world.

-Menahem Pressler, founding member and pianist of the Beaux Arts Trio, and among the world’s most distinguished and honored musicians, continues, at age 94, to captivate audiences wherever he performs.
+Menahem Pressler, now 97 years old, is the founding member and pianist of the Beaux Arts Trio, and among the world’s most distinguished and honored musicians.

 Mahler’s 4th symphony has a crucial last-movement role for soprano, and young Chicago native Janai Brugger, a rising star herself on both the opera and concert stages around the world, will be onstage for this Philadelphia performance.

-During intermission, WRTI’s Susan Lewis chats backstage with Maestra Gražinyt?-Tyla, and Bliss Michelson sits down for a talk with Ms. Brugger.
+During intermission, WRTI’s Susan Lewis chatted backstage with Maestra Gražinyte-Tyla, and Bliss Michelson sat down for a talk with Ms. Brugger.

 Mozart: Piano Concerto No. 23